Handpicked selection of the best places to visit in fall in Europe and the best Europe city breaks in the autumn

 Romans are particularly fond of the city at this time and even have a name for these very special weather: Ottobrate Romane (Ottobre=October).

 The city is a hive of activity, with the locals in the thick of the working year and museum, galleries and restaurants are open and buzzing with events, with many attractions offering longer visiting hours.

-Sea kayaking to nearby islands or even jumping aboard the affordable ‘yellow submarine’ to see the marine wildlife between Dubrovnik and Lokrum Island.
-An island made famous by it’s tame rabbits and peacocks.
+Sea kayaking to nearby islands or even jumping aboard the affordable ‘yellow submarine’ to see the marine wildlife between Dubrovnik and Lokrum Island, made famous by it’s tame rabbits and peacocks.

 The perfect place to spend a lazy day or grab a family adventure should you choose to brave the island’s Dead Sea.
 A salt-filled lake that allows you to float in peace or explore at your leisure.’

 Dublin is a wonderful destination in September and October and not just because of lower crowds and cheaper hotel prices.

 What many do not know about Dublin is that in the autumn it gets amazing foliage and you can enjoy it easily in the many city parks, as well as on the Wicklow mountains, just outside of the city.